rystanley/genepopedit/README.md

 ```

 ## genepop\_GSIsim <a name="genepopgsi"/>
-If you are interested in assessing the accuracy of a genetic stock identification analysis, given a genetic baseline, you can convert directly from GENEPOP to a GSI_sim formatted text file. **genepopedit** is among the few tools currenlty available to format data for GSI_sim.  <https://swfsc.noaa.gov/textblock.aspx?Division = FED&ParentMenuId = 54&id = 12964> [_Function description_](#funcconvert)
+If you are interested in assessing the accuracy of a genetic stock identification analysis, given a genetic baseline, you can convert directly from GENEPOP to a GSI_sim formatted text file. **genepopedit** is among the few tools currenlty available to format data for GSI_sim. [_Function description_](#funcconvert)

 ```r